mikebronner/laravel-governor/README.md

 #Warning: Not Yet Functional

 # Laravel Bones Keeper (bones-keeper)

+## Before You Get Started

+- This package depends on a BaseModel, belonging to the root namespace, so that it can be referenced by `\BaseModel`.
+Your BaseModel class should implement your ORM of choice (by default Eloquent); we will use this to connect to the database.

 ## Installation

-To install bones-keeper as a stand-alone module:
+To install bones-keeper package (terminal):

 ```sh
 composer require genealabs/bones-keeper:*
 ```

-or add it to you composer.json file:
+or manually add it to you composer.json file:

 ```json
     "require": {